 Categorisation of receivables as past due is determined by the Group on the basis of the nature of the credit terms in place and credit arrangements actually utilised in managing exposures with customers.
-At 31 December 2018 and 2017, the Group did not have any receivables that were past due but not credit impaired.
+At 31 December 2019, the Group had an amount of \leq 33,448 (2018: \leq 9,329) which was part due by over 120 days but not credit impaired.